bbc/ugc-rds-macro/Usage.md

 ​	Creates a snaphost of the instance specified by the lambda tag: **ugc:point-in-time:dbinstance**

-​	creates a new database using the snapshot.

-NOTE: This will not do anything until the state of db instance specified by the tag **ugc:point-in-time:dbinstance** is in the *Available* state.
-Therefore you may need to invoke the lamba multiple times.
+​	If the operation does not happen instantaneously it will create the following lambda tag **ugc:point-in-time:snapshot:dbinstance** using the snapshot id as the value.

+###### 3:Third Invocation of the lambda:

+​	Updates the stack with the snapshot id.

 | Property              | Value |      |
 | --------------------- | ----- | ---- |